 Rockwood National Schools of Character:

-Babler, Blevins, Bowles, Chesterfield, Ellisville, Geggie, Kehrs Mill, Kellison, Uthoff Valley and Woerther elementary schools and LaSalle Springs Middle School.
+Babler, Blevins, Bowles, Chesterfield, Ellisville, Geggie, Kehrs Mill, LaSalle Springs Middle, Kellison, Pond, Selvidge Middle, Uthoff Valley and Woerther.

 Stanton and Ellisville Elementary Schools are globally recognized as Lighthouse Schools--having achieved outstanding results in school and student outcomes including the extraordinary impact the school is having on staff, students, parents and the greater community.
-Only 122 Lighthouse Schools exist worldwide.
+In 2015, only 144 Lighthouse Schools existed worldwide.

 Missouri Schools of Character: